 The GWR is committed to making everyone's visit to the railway as enjoyable as possible.
 You can find details of disabled access and facilities on this page.

 Can I visit the yard at Toddington?

-Unfortunately the yard at Toddington is currently not accessible to the public.
+Unfortunately the yard at Toddington is currently not normally accessible to the public.
 The yard is a hazardous area not only with locomotives and other vehicles moving around but often welding, grinding and compressed air tools are in use.
 Guided visits can be organised for enthusiast groups with sufficient notice and may be offered on other days subject to volunteer availability.
 There is a pedestrian walkway down the western side of the yard, past the diesel shed which allows visitors to see what is happening in the yard.
 Click here for more details.

 Can I find out which locos are running on the day of my visit?